zjhabib/Assessment-Using-SQL/README.md

 ### Project Objectives

-For this project I was tasked to create SQL queries using datasets from Sakila.
+For this assessment I was tasked to create SQL queries using datasets from Sakila.